mmomtchev/Forez/README.md

 1152 - 1203

 Count Guy III, nicknamed Guigues from Overseas (*Guigues d'Outremer*) was the last Forez to be count of both Forez and Lyon.
 The county of Lyon was ceded to the church after the Pope intervened to stop his war against his brother, Renaud, the archbishop of Lyon.
 It was agreed that he was to keep both titles until his death.
 After this treaty, he began to style himself Count of Forez and Lyon - *Guido Comes Forensis atque Lugdunensis* - instead of Count of Lyon and Forez as his predecessors - marking the shift of importance.

+#### Nicknamed Brenda

+[23] mentions a nickname Brenda ([23], page 1603).
+The information in [23] seems to be full of errors and mistaken identities between Guy III, Guy IV and Guy V. The line for Guy III has Guy IV's birthyear and Guy III's wife and children.
+This source is discounted as inaccurate.
+The nickname Brenda does not appear anywhere else.

 #### Marriage to Alix (Alice) of Suilly